Genivia/ugrep/README.md

     ugrep -tc++ -2 -nkw main myproject

+Same, but also search inside archives (e.g. zip and tar files) and compressed files with `-z`:

+    ugrep -z -tc++ -2 -nkw main myproject

-Same, but search recursively the working directory while ignoring gitignored files (e.g. assuming `.gitignore` is in the working directory or below):
+Search recursively the working directory for `main` while ignoring gitignored files (e.g.  assuming `.gitignore` is in the working directory or below):

     ugrep --ignore-files -tc++ -nkw main